-- D.8.1 The Board Recruitment Committee (standing committee) shall serve the purpose of overseeing theprocess for recruiting suitable board candidates, encouraging each board member to recruit, and ensuring candidates address all parts of the board candidate application, including: - Filling out the form - Reading the candidate packet - Submitting a photo - Interviewing with a Board member - Potentially attending a Board meeting - D.8.1.1 The Board Recruitment Committee shall report to the board monthly with information aboutpotential candidates and any timely actions requested of board members. - D.8.1.2 The Board Recruitment Committee shall ensure the candidates are presented to shareholders. - D.8.1.3 No action by the Board Recruitment Committee or the Board shall infringe on the right of any shareholder to run for a seat on the Board as provided for in the by-laws.
+D.8.1 The Board Recruitment Committee (standing committee) shall serve the purpose of overseeing the process for recruiting suitable board candidates, encouraging each board member to recruit, and ensuring candidates address all parts of the board candidate application, including:

+- Filling out the form

+- Reading the candidate packet

+- Submitting a photo

+- Interviewing with a Board member

+- Potentially attending a Board meeting

+D.8.1.1 The Board Recruitment Committee shall report to the board monthly with information aboutpotential candidates and any timely actions requested of board members.

+D.8.1.2 The Board Recruitment Committee shall ensure that the candidates for election are presented to shareholders.

+D.8.1.3 No action by the Board Recruitment Committee or the Board shall infringe on the right of any shareholder to run for a seat on the Board as provided for in the by-laws.
 (See Bylaw Article 5.
 Board of Directors.
+Section 5.4.)

-Section 5.4.) - D.8.1.4 Recruitment Schedule: the committee is responsible for updating the recruitment schedule annually, working backwards in time from the Annual Meeting, and keeping in mind that a candidate can step forward up to two weeks prior to the Annual Meeting.
-(Although this timing may preclude timely publication of that candidate's statement in the Co-op's outreach materials.) - D.8.2 Board members shall make themselves available if necessary for ballot counting which is organized by the General Manager.
-All ballot counters will sign the paper that lists the final tally. - D.8.3 Orientation of new Board members is coordinated and overseen by the Board Secretary and will include a store tour, review of the Co-op's financial situation, and other relevant training.
-New Directors will be paired with experienced directors to whom they may go with questions. - D.8.4 When a Board member leaves the Board, the Board will inform the shareholders of the vacancy.
+D.8.1.4 Recruitment Schedule: the committee is responsible for updating the recruitment schedule annually, working backwards in time from the Annual Meeting, and keeping in mind that a candidate can step forward up to two weeks prior to the Annual Meeting.
+(Although this timing may preclude timely publication of that candidate's statement in the Co-op's outreach materials.)

+D.8.2 Board members shall make themselves available if necessary for ballot counting which is organized by the General Manager.
+All ballot counters will sign the paper that lists the final tally.

+D.8.3 Orientation of new Board members is coordinated and overseen by the Board Secretary and will include a store tour, review of the Co-op's financial situation, and other relevant training.
+New Directors will be paired with experienced directors to whom they may go with questions.

+D.8.4 When a Board member leaves the Board, the Board will inform the shareholders of the vacancy.
 The Board shall discuss, in Executive Session, whether, how and by when to fill the vacancy.
-The board will decide whether to: (a) appoint someone to fill the term, or (b) leave the position open until the next election. - D.8.5 Board members elected as patron director or staff director shall serve only in the role to which they were elected.
+The board will decide whether to: (a) appoint someone to fill the term, or (b) leave the position open until the next election.

+D.8.5 Board members elected as patron director or staff director shall serve only in the role to which they were elected.
 When a staff director is no longer employed by the Co-op, that person must vacate their board seat; when a patron director applies for a position at the Co-op, they must vacate their board seat.

-D.9 - Board Relationship to Shareholders
+Approved 6/18/01

+Amended 5/2/05

+Amended 1/8/07

+Amended 11/2/09

+Amended 3/5/12

+Amended (5/13/16

+Amended 12/4/17

+Amended 4 4/2/18

+Amended 12/6/21

+Amended 0/14/24